Azure/azure-sdk-for-js/sdk/digitaltwins/digital-twins-core/samples/Readme.md

 ### Query digital twins

 Query the Azure Digital Twins instance for digital twins using the [Azure Digital Twins Query Store lanaguage](https://review.docs.microsoft.com/azure/digital-twins/concepts-query-language).
 Query calls support paging.
 Here's an example of how to query for digital twins and how to iterate over the results.

+Note that there may be a delay between before changes in your instance are reflected in queries.
+For more details on query limitations, see ("https://docs.microsoft.com/en-us/azure/digital-twins/how-to-query-graph#query-limitations">Query)

 ```JavaScript Snippet:dt_digitaltwins_query
 const query = "SELECT * FROM digitaltwins";